-We are located in Westport, Connecticut; our small program is a family business and we specialize on mini and small medium multi-generational Australian labradoodles.
+We are located in Westport, Connecticut; our small program is a family business and we breed mini and medium multi-generational Australian labradoodles.

 A lot of thought and consideration goes into selecting our breeding dogs and planning our litters.
 We test our dogs for genetic diseases like hip and elbow dysplasia, vonWillenbrand’s disease, PRA, have their eyes examined every year, and do a lot of other tests that helps us evaluate what would be the best breeding pair combination for our program; our aim is to produce dogs who are healthy, a great example of the breed’s temperament and conformation, low to non-shedding and allergy friendly.
 We are members of the Australian Labradoodle Club of America (ALCA), the Australian Labradoodle Association of America (ALAA), and the Worldwide Australian Labradoodle Association (WALA); we strictly follow their code of ethics.

 We love what we do and we are passionate about our dogs and puppies!
-It gives us enormous satisfaction to know that a labradoodle will bring as much joy into your life as it did into ours.
+It gives us enormous satisfaction to know that a labradoodle will bring as much joy into your life as it did, and does, into ours.
 Thank you for visiting True North and please get in touch if you have any questions.

 We would love to hear from you.